 Diagnosis is based on history, physical examination, and radiologic testing, beginning with a chest x-ray.
 Chronic bronchitis may mimic bronchiectasis clinically, but bronchiectasis is distinguished by increased purulence and volume of daily sputum and by dilated airways shown on imaging studies.

 Pulmonary function tests can be helpful for documenting baseline function and for monitoring disease progression.
-Bronchiectasis causes airflow limitation (reduced forced expiratory volume in 1 sec [FEV1], forced vital capacity [FVC], and FEV1/FVC); the FEV1 may improve in response to β-agonist bronchodilators.
-Lung volume measurements may be increased or decreased, and diffusing capacity for carbon monoxide (DLco) may be decreased.
+Bronchiectasis causes airflow limitation (reduced forced expiratory volume in 1 sec [FEV1] with reduction in the FEV1/FVC ratio); the FEV1 may improve in response to beta-agonist bronchodilators.
+In more advanced cases, progressive fibrosis may result in decreases in forced vital capacity (FVC), evidence of a restrictive defect on lung volume measurements, and a decreased diffusing capacity for carbon monoxide (DLco).

 When the cause of bronchiectasis is unclear, additional testing based on the history and imaging findings may be done.
 Tests may include the following:

 Serum immunoglobulins (IgG, IgA, IgM) and serum electrophoresis to diagnose CVID